María Antonia Bandrés Elósegui

-María Antonia Bandrés Elósegui (6 March 1898 – 27 April 1919) was a Spanish Roman Catholic professed religious from the Daughters of Jesus.
+María Antonia Bandrés Elósegui (6 March 1898 – 27 April 1919) was a Spanish Roman Catholic religious sister of the Daughters of Jesus.
 She lived a brief life but was noted for her ardent faith and her Marian devotion while also being known for the effect she had on the faithful as well as agnostics whom she came into contact with.

-The beatification process for the late Elósegui opened in 1982 – she was then titled as a Servant of God – and she later became Venerable in 1995.
-Pope John Paul II beatified her in mid-1996.
+The beatification process for Elósegui opened in 1982; Pope John Paul II beatified her in mid-1996.

 Life

 María Antonia Bandrés Elósegui was born in Tolosa – in the Kingdom of Spain – as the second of fifteen children born to the Atty.
 Ramon Bandrés and Teresa Elósegui.
 Her paternal uncle and godfather was Antonio Bandrés.
 Her siblings and parents often referred to her as "Antonita".
 She would accompany her mother on charitable work for the poor and needy.

 Bandrés Elósegui attended a school that the Daughters of Spain managed in her town.
 In 1913 while making the Spiritual Exercises of St. Ignatius she met the Daughter's founder Candida Maria of Jesus who said to her: "You will be a Daughter of Jesus".
 She entered the religious life in that congregation in Salamanca on 8 December 1915, the Feast of the Immaculate Conception.
 She made her solemn religious profession on 31 May 1918 and then fell ill that June, marking the start of a long illness and then death ten months later.
 Her confessor around this time was Ilario Oscoz.

 Her doctor, Filiberto Villalobos, testified that he was moved as he cared for the nun due to her ardent spirit and her commitment to the faith.
 Her death impacted the agnostic doctor as well as Miguel de Unamuno and Indalecio Prieto who left either oral or written testimonies about the impact her death had on them.

 She died on 27 April 1919 while singing a Marian Song, calling upon Mary as the "Mother of Mercy".